 DK: After college, how did you get into A&R?

 Ganbarg: I started promoting records independently right out of college.
-Then in 1989 I was introduced to Marty Bandier and Charles Koppelman (who owned SBK Records), and they hired me to do entry level A&R. The first project I did was A&R-ing the first Teenage Mutant Ninja Turtles soundtrack.
-We needed a rap song for the main theme, so we came up with a song called "Turtle Power," which was recorded by the group Partners In Kryme and became a hit.
-Then Charles Koppelman signed Vanilla Ice, and I A&R'd his To The Extreme album.
+Then in 1989 I was introduced to Marty Bandier and Charles Koppelman (who owned SBK Records), and they hired me to do entry level A&R. The first project I A&R’d was the very first Teenage Mutant Ninja Turtles soundtrack.
+We needed a rap song for the main theme, so a group I was developing at the time, Partners In Kryme, came up with a song called “Turtle Power,” which became a hit.
+Then Charles Koppelman signed Vanilla Ice, and I A&R’d his To The Extreme album.

 DK: What was it like working with Vanilla Ice during this time?

 Ganbarg: It was an amazing experience.
 We did a live album and movie soundtrack, and I was also music supervisor for his film.
 His To The Extreme album sold 11 million units.
 He became a superstar so fast, but it all ended just as fast.

 DK: How many years did you work at SBK Records?